algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 - **Teachers** who upload their FPGA designs and use the tool to teach their students.
 - **Students** who interact with the simulator to observe and analyze FPGA behavior.

 The system doesn't have any mandatory framework or library to use, but the team is free to use any of them.
 The only constraint is that the system must be web-based.
-It's the reason why the team chose to use the [React](https://reactjs.org/) library for the front end and the [D3.js](https://d3js.org/) library for the visualization part.
+It's the reason why the team chose to use the [React](https://reactjs.org/) library for the front-end and the [D3.js](https://d3js.org/) library for the web interface.

 ### Objectives